alexaig12/template/README.md

 #  READ_ME

 After cloning the GitHub folder, to begin to react native, use the command prompt from the GitHub desktop.
-# ' npx creat-expo-app projectName '
+# ' npx create-expo-app projectName '

 To access the 'npm web' application option, cd into your new project folder...